gustoliveira/polyglot/README.md

 #### translate
 Translates a single English string (`--value`, `-v`) into every language variant found in your Android `res/` folder (e.g., `values-es`, `values-fr`, etc.).
 It then appends or substitutes the key in each `strings.xml`.
+If the file is sorted, it will be added maintaining the sort property.
+Otherwise, it will be appended at the end.

 Flags:
 - **`--key`, `-k`** *(required)*: The key to use for the translated string.
 - **`--value`, `-v`** *(required)*: The English text to translate.
 - **`--googleApiKey`, `-g`**: Custom Google Translate API key (optional if environment variable is set).
 - **`--force`**: Force substitution if a key already exists.
+- **`--print-only`**:  Only print the translations instead of adding.

 Usage:
 ```bash